Albinism in humans: Management

 The condition may lead to abnormal development of the optic nerve and sunlight may damage the retina of the eye as the iris cannot filter out excess light due to a lack of pigmentation.
+Photophobia in albinism is primarily caused by reduced iris pigmentation and increased light scattering within the eye, and is typically managed with tinted lenses and environmental light control rather than medical treatment.
 Photophobia may be ameliorated by the use of sunglasses which filter out ultraviolet light.

 Some use bioptics, glasses which have small telescopes mounted on, in, or behind their regular lenses, so that they can look through either the regular lens or the telescope.
 Newer designs of bioptics use smaller light-weight lenses.
 Some US states allow the use of bioptic telescopes for driving motor vehicles.
-(See also NOAH bulletin "Low Vision Aids".)

 There are a number of national support groups across the globe which come under the umbrella of the World Albinism Alliance.

 Epidemiology

 Albinism affects people of all ethnic backgrounds; its frequency worldwide is estimated to be approximately one in 17,000.
 Prevalence of the different forms of albinism varies considerably by population and is highest overall in people of sub-Saharan African descent.
+OCA2 is the most common subtype in sub-Saharan Africa, accounting for most cases in many population studies, and OCA1 is distributed globally.
 Today, the prevalence of albinism in sub-Saharan Africa is around 1 in 5,000, while in Europe and the US it is around 1 in 20,000 of the European-derived population.
 Rates as high as 1 in 1,000 have been reported for some populations in Zimbabwe and other parts of Southern Africa.

 Certain ethnic groups and populations in isolated areas exhibit heightened susceptibility to albinism, presumably due to genetic factors.
+Smaller or geographically isolated populations face increased rates of albinism due to founder effect and genetic drift, where a small number of carriers result in a higher frequency of autosomal recessive mutations in the population.
 These include notably the Native American Guna, Zuni and Hopi nations (respectively of Panama, New Mexico and Arizona); Japan, in which one particular form of albinism is unusually common (OCA 4); and Ukerewe Island, the population of which shows a very high incidence of albinism.